anydotcrypto/docs.any.sender/docs/relayTransaction.md

 ### Fields

-A direct transaction is validated against this [json schema](./relayTx.schema.json).
+A direct transaction is validated against this [json schema](./directTransaction.schema.json).

 ```
 {
+  "type": "direct",
   "chainId": number,
   "from": string (address)
   "to": string (address)
   "gasLimit": number (uint256)
   "data": string (bytes)
-  "signature": string (bytes),
+  "signature": string (bytes)
-  "type": number (uint256) // MUST be 0
 }
 ```

+### type (string: "direct")

+A string with the value "direct", specifies that this is an direct tx.

 ### chainId (uint256)